STAR: supporting authors in the Global South

 - Your free access will expire after the 50th article or 12 months after registration.

 - You will be able to request more accesses if you run out.

 STAR enables researchers to:

 - achieve higher levels of article acceptance

 - participate and contribute to debate in the worldwide academic community

-- undertake research in emerging countries
+- undertake research in the Global South

 Researching and preparing your work for submission can be challenging for authors and researchers who have fewer opportunities, whether financial, technological, or otherwise, to access journals – this is where STAR comes in.

 “Information on the STAR initiative was displayed on the journal’s website and I curiously read the details.
 I was very happy because I thought that it was a good opportunity for researchers in developing countries to get free access to articles from Taylor & Francis Online”

 – Yaw Owusu-Agymeman, researcher, Ghana Technology University College